konradotto/car-steering/code-of-conduct.md

 #### Agreed by

 We have all agreed to adhere to this code of conduct and will sign this with a commit adding our names:
-Konrad Otto, Jean Paul Massoud
+Konrad Otto, Jean Paul Massoud, Arvin Esfahani Zadeh